siddhantgoel/beancount-commerzbank/README.rst

     $ pip install beancount-commerzbank

-In case you prefer installing from the Github repository, please note that :code:`master` is the development branch so :code:`stable` is what you should be installing from.
+In case you prefer installing from the Github repository, please note that :code:`main` is the development branch so :code:`stable` is what you should be installing from.

 Usage